How and why to avoid underinsurance

 • even the cost of debris removal.

-These examples are all included in AAMI Home and Contents Insurance cover as a percentage of the total sum insured – even debris removal!
-With those standard policies we automatically cover the reasonable and necessary costs to dispose of contents or rubble damaged due to an insured event, up to 10% of the sum insured unless you have Complete Replacement Cover.
+These examples are all included in AAMI Home and Contents Insurance combined cover as a percentage of the total sum insured – even debris removal!
+If loss or damage to the building and/or contents is covered by your policy, we’ll cover the reasonable and necessary costs to remove debris that has damaged the building (up to 15% of the building sum insured), and to dispose of any subsequently damaged contents (up to 10% of the contents sum insured).
+If you have Complete Replacement Cover, we’ll pay the reasonable and necessary costs.

 If you have Complete Replacement Cover, this level of cover can give you peace of mind that we'll repair or rebuild your home as it was — or pay you the amount of the assessed quote to do so — without you having to set a specific sum-insured limit.
 Be sure to read the relevant PDS for more info.